 Importantly, droughts and floods don't have to turn into catastrophes.
 How society handles these climatic extremes will determine the outcome.
 While national administrations frequently handle them in silos, a paradigm shift in how catastrophic occurrences are handled overall is required.
 To lessen the risks and repercussions, a multi-sectoral strategy is necessary because it is a complex problem.

-The EPIC Response Report was produced by the World Bank and Deltares, a research organization located in the Netherlands, with assistance from the World Meteorological Organization and the Global Water Partnership, in light of the pressing need to keep up with the changing climate.
-The report emphasizes how crucial it is to handle both floods and droughts simultaneously as components of the same hydroclimatic spectrum and offers a fresh viewpoint for improved risk management - the EPIC Response framework (Enable, Plan, Invest, Control).
+The EPIC Response Report was produced by the World Bank and Deltares, a research organisation located in the Netherlands, with assistance from the World Meteorological Organization and the Global Water Partnership, in light of the pressing need to keep up with the changing climate.
+The report emphasises how crucial it is to handle both floods and droughts simultaneously as components of the same hydroclimatic spectrum and offers a fresh viewpoint for improved risk management - the EPIC Response framework (Enable, Plan, Invest, Control).

-It emphasizes the need to see floods and droughts as two opposite extremes of the same spectrum and the importance of involving all segments of society in the response, including the public and private sectors, local and state governments, academic institutions, and civil society.
+It emphasises the need to see floods and droughts as two opposite extremes of the same spectrum and the importance of involving all segments of society in the response, including the public and private sectors, local and state governments, academic institutions, and civil society.

 The India Water Partnership and the World Bank jointly convened a workshop in New Delhi on April 28, 2023, to show how the EPIC Response framework could potentially be applied in the Indian states.
 Participants included a variety of central government departments, top specialists, and states that frequently experience both droughts and floods.